jswegle/N2T/README.md

 # N2T
-All Nand 2 Tetris projects I have completed (code written in 2019).
+Nand 2 Tetris chapter projects that I have completed (code written in 2019).